-Put the rental manager's contact information into your smart phone and wallet for convenient access to answers throughout your visit.
+Put the rental manager's contact info into your phone and wallet for quick access to answers throughout your stay.

-Good luck on booking your rental home!
-You're on the way to a phenomenal vacation!
+Congrats on reserving your vacation rental!
+You're on the right path to a phenomenal vacation!

 During your Stay

-- If you have any ambiguity about vehicle parking, rules of the property, house access, pool operations, etc... we advise you ask the rental manager promptly.
-A quick phone call prevents many headaches.
+- Ask questions.
+If you have any ambiguity about vehicle parking, rules of the house, condo access, pool operations, etc... we suggest you ask the rental home manager immediately.
+A phone call can save hours of difficulties.

-- Enjoy your stay!
-Make sure to protect the rental owner (and your stuff!) by keeping the rental home secured when you are away, exactly like you would at home.
+- Ensure you protect the owner (and your stuff!) by keeping the rental locked up while you are away, exactly like you would at home.